muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 The second line defines the `biterBonusHealthSelection` which is a table of bonus health your pet will get based on the evolution of the `enemy` force.

-The default value is to have bonus health equal to the biter (doubling their health), with 4 times the health when the enemy starts getting their own behemoth biters.
+The default setting is to have bonus health equal to the biter (doubling their health), with 4 times the health when the enemy starts getting their own behemoth biters.

 - The list has the evolution required to unlock the biter type as the key, with the bonus health amount as the value.
 - The evolution key must be wrapped in square brackets when provided as this is now Lua works.
 - The last entry in the `biterBonusHealthSelection` list that has an evo requirement less than current enemy force evo will be selected.
 So having the entries in order of minimum to maximum evo needed is important.
 - Any value of 0 or greater is supported.
+- If bonus health is set for the pet and `biterDetailsSize` is not disabled (value of 0) then a combined real and bonus health bar will be shown above the biter.
+The health bar code is borrowed from Comfy Biter Battles scenario.

 If you don't want any health bonus then you can just set a 0 bonus health value for enemy evolution of 0 and above:
 ```Lua